OCA/stock-logistics-workflow/stock_picking_to_batch_group_fields/readme/USAGE.md

 6. Select the fields you want to group by.
 7. Click on **Confirm**.
 8. Multiple batches will be created by grouping the picking by the fields you selected.
-9. Fields you selected will be save for the next time.
+9. Fields you selected are saved and will be loaded for the next time.